ramiyappan/Kmeans-scratch/README.md

   image.py ------------------> *is the code for predicting Hand-written digits.*

-  GD Report.pdf ---------> *is the submission file for the final report.*
+  K Means Clustering Report.pdf ---------> *is the submission file for the final report.*

   HW4_IYAPPAN.zip -----> *is the submission zip file for the homework.*